Preservation Easements

 In most cases, any change to an easement property requires MHT approval.
 For example, before:

-- All construction, including reconstruction, improvement, enlargement, alteration, demolition, maintenance or repair of any structure
+- All construction, including reconstruction, improvement, enlargement, alteration, demolition, maintenance or repair of any building or structure

 - Making landscape or site changes